open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 }
 ```

-An example of mask is the following:
+An example of vectorized event is the following:

 ```
    4 bits                   12 bits